At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Cram er--Lundberg risk processes with level-dependent premium rate

-In this subsection we consider the case \eqref{risk.2.hx}.
-In order to understand the asymptotic behavior of the ruin probability under this rate of approaching $v_c$, we first derive asymptotic estimates for the moments of $V_x(\tau)-x$.
+In this subsection we consider the case \eqref{risk.2.hx} with some $\alpha\in(0,1)$.
+In order to understand the asymptotic behaviour of the ruin probability under this rate of approaching the critical value $v_c$, we first derive asymptotic estimates for the moments of $V_x(\tau)-x$.
 Define

-\begin{lemma} Let $\E\tau^{\gamma+1}<\infty$ and
+\begin{lemma} Let $\E\tau^\gamma<\infty$ and

 where both $v_-(x)$ and $v_+(x)$ are decreasing functions.
 Then, for all $k\le\gamma$,